Center of Concern: Beginnings

 The context for the founding of the Center was the document “Justice in the World” produced by the Synod of Bishops in Rome in 1971.
 At this synod, the world’s Catholic bishops decreed: “Action on behalf of justice and participation in the transformation of the world fully appear to us as a constitutive dimension of the preaching of the Gospel, or, in other words, of the Church's mission for the redemption of the human race and its liberation from every oppressive situation.”

 The Center's purpose was to study issues of development, justice, and peace from a global perspective.
 From the start, the Center convened discussions regarding development, justice, and peace from a global perspective, reading the sign of the times and supporting United Nations, Catholic social tradition, and other frameworks for such issues as population, hunger, environment, poverty, habitat, science and technology, and women’s empowerment.

 The Center's founding director, William F. Ryan, served from 1971 to 1978.
 His assistant, Peter J. Henriot, succeeded him and served from 1978 to 1988.

-In the late 1970s, the center's work concerned what some in the Vatican viewed it as an inappropriate forway into political activism.
+In the late 1970s, the center's work concerned what some in the Vatican viewed it as an inappropriate foray into political activism.